-- 1 of Administration shall deposit in the Fund all money reserved for income tax - 2 refunds from income tax receipts. - 3 §50005.
+- 1 of Administration shall deposit in the Fund all money reserved for income tax - 2 refunds from income tax receipts. - §50005.
 Expenditures from the Fund.
 Any and all expenditures from the - 4 Fund shall be for the payment of income tax refunds and for no other purpose.
 The - 5 fund is not subject to the provisions of §6120, Government Code (Public Law 17-4), - 6 which provisions could otherwise permit the Governor to pledge the Fund. - 7 §50006.
 No Transfer Authority.
 The money placed in the Income Tax - 8 Refund Reserve Fund is not subject to any transfer authority of the Governor. - 9 §50007.
 Monthly reports.
-The Director of Administration shall make - 10 monthly reports to the Legislature on all expenditures from and deposits into the - 11 Fund." - 12 c) Effective date of the creation of Income Tax Refund Reserve Fund. - 1 3 This Section is effective October 1, 1994. - Section 3.
-Repeal and reenactment of §7105, amendment of §§7106 and - 15 7107 and addition of §71-7.1, all of Title 2, Guam Code Annotated, relative to the - 16 Guam Youth Congress. a) Vacancies. §7105 of Title 2, Guam Code - 1 7 Annotated, is repealed and reenacted to read: - 18 "§7105.
+The Director of Administration shall make - 10 monthly reports to the Legislature on all expenditures from and deposits into the - 11 Fund." - 12 c) Effective date of the creation of Income Tax Refund Reserve Fund. - 1 3 This Section is effective October 1, 1994. - 14 Section 3.
+Repeal and reenactment of §7105, amendment of §§7106 and - 15 7107 and addition of §71-7.1, all of Title 2, Guam Code Annotated, relative to the - 16 Guam Youth Congress. a) Vacancies. §7105 of Title 2, Guam Code - 17 Annotated, is repealed and reenacted to read: - 18 "§7105.
 Vacancies.
-In case of a vacancy occurring one (1) year prior to the next - 19 general election because a member can no longer qualify to represent the entity from - which the member is elected, the school principal of the public or private junior or - 2 1 senior high schools or the President of the University of Guam at which the student - 22 member attends, or the municipal mayor of the municipality in which the member - 23 resides, shall call for a special election to be held on the third Monday in October - 2.4 preceding the next general election for Youth Congress." - 25 b) Sessions. §7106 of Title 2, Guam Code Annotated, is amended to read:
+In case of a vacancy occurring one (1) year prior to the next - 19 general election because a member can no longer qualify to represent the entity from - 20 which the member is elected, the school principal of the public or private junior or - 21 senior high schools or the President of the University of Guam at which the student - 22 member attends, or the municipal mayor of the municipality in which the member - 23 resides, shall call for a special election to be held on the third Monday in October - 24 preceding the next general election for Youth Congress." - b) Sessions. §7106 of Title 2, Guam Code Annotated, is amended to read:

 "§7106.
 Sessions.
-Regular sessions of the Congress shall be held each third the legislative chamber of the Guam Legislature."
+Regular sessions of the Congress shall be held each third Saturday of the year exclusive of holidays, commencing the third Saturday in November, and shall continue for Two (2) calendar years.
+Sessions shall be held in the legislative chamber of the Guam Legislature."